-Our strategies to support achieving this objective are based around the development of a Culture and Diversity Plan and taking every opportunity to recognise and celebrate our cultural diversity and heritage.
+Our strategies to support achieving this objective We continue to support our creative community with are based around the development of a Culture the development of the \$85,000 Public Art Program and Diversity Plan and taking every opportunity to and the planned addition of an \$130,000 audio recognise and celebrate our cultural diversity recording facility within the Library this year. and heritage.